sderosiaux/every-single-day-i-tldr/README.md

 # 30-03-2018

+- https://cloudplatform.googleblog.com/2018/01/why-you-should-pick-strong-consistency-whenever-possible.html Spanner and its "external consistency" (strongly consistent + serializability): no trade-off in the apps!
 - https://www.youtube.com/watch?v=BgcJnurVFag Building a 400TB PostgreSQL clusters: tips and tricks
 - https://www.youtube.com/watch?v=v3msiBIny6s Nice talk about the pure push/pull flaws that lead to create Reactive Streams, and Akka Streams is one implementation.
 Here nicely presented by Viktor Klang.
 - https://thenewstack.io/microservices-running-containers-need-streaming-platform/ Microservices, Containers, and the upcoming of Streaming Platforms to handle all the technicals points (communication, pubsub, storage, failures etc.)